-As an affiliate of Stanley Black & Decker, Inc, the directors continue to promote the Organisation's Global Social Responsibility Goals to inspire makers and innovators to create a more sustainable world in alignment with the Stanley Black & Decker, Inc's Group's purpose.
+As an affiliate of Stanley Black & Decker, Inc. the directors continue to promote the Organisation's Global Social Responsibility Goals to inspire makers and innovators to create a more sustainable world in alignment with the Stanley Black & Decker, Inc.'s Group's purpose.

-The company believes corporations have a broader role to play in society building on our historical, deep focus on environment, health and safety, sustainability and community engagement.
+The company supports its ultimate parents deep focus on environment, health and safety, sustainability and community engagement.
 This role relates to helping solve the world's challenges, such as climate change, income inequality and workforce development.